zk2275/11-785-idl-project-group-38/README.md

 * `scipy` (for `find_peaks` in signal processing)
 * `google.colab` (for mounting Google Drive)

+## Data Preprocessing

+Download the raw dataset **directly from the official MIMIC-III website** following their access requirements and instructions.

+1. Initial inspection & filtering (`basic stat and clean data`): List and verify the downloaded files/variables, and filter the records to retain the three target data types used in our study.

+2. Pairwise correlation (`simple corr`): computes pairwise correlation coefficients among the three selected data types to quantify their relationships and provide a quick idea on signal relations.

+3. Subject-wise split & temporal slicing (`split_dataset_split time`): partitions the data by subject into three subsets and performs slicing on each record.
 ## How to Run

 1.  **Upload Data:** Upload your `train.zip`, `val.zip`, and `test.zip` files to a folder in your Google Drive (e.g., `/MyDrive/11785FinalData/`).